apla/commop/README.md

 Command objects usually contains `config` key with associated configuration structure, `branch` key with list of parsed command names, `positional` with positional parameters, `options` — list of applicable options, also `failedOptions` and `errors`

+Data should be modified and returned via `next` callback or promise's resolve.
+Next task will be launched regardless of return status of previous task.
+If your task rely on data from previous command, assert data section.

 Those tasks can be object methods, you just have to provide an origin as parameter to the `start` call.
 If origin is not provided, `require.main` is used instead (it is your main module exports).